PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Method

 \subsection{Heterogeneous time-steps}

 One of the common problems in simulating multiscale systems with grid-based hydrodynamics codes is that the time-step of the entire computational domain is limited to a small value by a few regions with small grid-cells and high characteristic fluid velocity.
 As a result, the remainder of the simulation, where the intrinsic timescales can be much larger, is required to integrate with unnecessarily short time-steps, leading to a large computational cost.
-However, the multipatch method, in which different regions are updated by independent processes, allows each patch to have different time-steps while nonetheless evolving the system in a fashion synchronized across all patches.
-We call this mode of operation one of ``heterogeneous time-steps", in contrast to the simpler ``homogeneous time-step" case in which all patches are forced to have the same time-step.
+However, the multipatch method, in which different regions are updated by independent processes, allows each patch to have its own time-step while nonetheless evolving the system in a fashion synchronized across all patches.
+We call this mode of operation ``heterogeneous time-steps", in contrast to the simpler ``homogeneous time-step" mode in which all patches are forced to have the same time-step.

 Heterogeneous time-steps can be managed with great flexibility.
 The only restriction placed on the time-steps in different patches is that the update times should all be synchronized at intervals equal to the longest of the time-steps, $\Delta T \equiv \max_k (\Delta t_k)$, where, as before, $k$ is an index labeling the different patches.
-To optimize computational resource use, the user adjusts the number of CPUs assigned to each patch so that the wall-clock time to advance by a time $\Delta T$ is approximately the same for all patches.
+To optimize computational resource use, before initiating a run the user adjusts the number of CPUs assigned to each patch so that the wall-clock time to advance by a time $\Delta T$ is approximately the same for all patches.

 In practice, the coordination works as follows.
 At the $n$th synchronization time $t_n^{\rm sync}$, the different patches exchange boundary condition data.
 They then also exchange information about their time-steps so they can determine which is the longest and in which patch it is found (call that patch $K$).
 If all the other patches receive their boundary data either from patch~$K$ or the problem boundary, the next synchronization time is set to be $t^{\rm sync}_{n+1} = t^{\rm sync}_n +\Delta T$.
 If $\Delta T$ is a factor $Q_l$ ($> 1$ by definition) larger than the time-step $\Delta t_l$ in some other patch~$l$, patch~$l$ performs $\sim [Q_l]$ updates, where $[x]$ is the greatest integer $\leq x$, while patch~K works to advance to $t^{\rm sync}_{n+1}$.
 When patch~$l$ reaches a time $t^\prime$ such that $t^{\rm sync}_{n+1} - t^\prime < \Delta t_l$, $\Delta t_l$ is reset to $t^{\rm sync}_{n+1} - t^\prime$ to achieve synchronization.
 Patches that have arrived at $t^{\rm sync}_{n+1}$ before the rest of the patches wait until all have reached it.
 When that has been achieved, the cycle is repeated.
 Because, by definition, conditions in patch~$K$ change by at most a modest amount over a time $\Delta T$, it is unnecessary for the other patches to receive boundary condition information from it during their individual time-steps within the interval $\Delta T$.
 However, when there are more than two patches, it is possible that some patches may require boundary data from other patches whose time-steps are shorter than $\Delta T$.
 When that occurs, that pair must exchange boundary data at times determined by the longer of their two time-steps.
 Note that processors {\it within} the same patch trade boundary data in the usual way at each of that patch's internal time-steps.